akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 “No. I would be lying if I said I did not want it – not for myself alone, but for us.
 A place to build a life.
 A home.
 I have never had one.”

-His words poured out like water.
+Suddenly, his words gushed out like water.

 “I have read in my studies that the King of Heaven did not seize his throne.
 He asked a girl for her consent, and waited for her yes.
 He washed the feet of his friends.
 He said that whoever wants to be great must be the servant of all.
 I am not that King.
-But if I am serve him, and if I am to be a husband, I will be that kind of husband – or none at all.”
+But if I am to serve him, and if I am to be a husband—”

 His voice dropped.
-“I don’t know if that’s the answer, as I am not married, but it is what I know.
+“I will be that kind of husband – or none at all.
+I don’t know if that’s the answer, as I am not married, but that is what I know.
 If she will not have me, I go back to my father and tell him I offered what I could – my name, my work, my loyalty – and it was not enough.
 But I will not give or take what is not mine.”

 ---